Rock County Court Records

 Counterclaim (civil)$265.50

 Fee amounts are subject to statutory change.
-Current amounts should be confirmed with the Clerk’s office.
+Confirm current amounts with the Clerk's office before filing.

 Small Claims Procedures

-Rock County small claims cases follow the procedures set forth in Wis.
+Rock County small claims cases follow the procedures in Wis.
 Stat.
 Chapter 799.
-Self-represented litigants can access court forms through the Wisconsin court forms page, which provides standardized templates for filing small claims complaints, counterclaims, and other documents.
+If you're representing yourself, standardized forms for filing small claims complaints, counterclaims, and other documents are available on the Wisconsin court forms page.

-The Rock County Register of Deeds maintains property records that may be relevant to civil disputes involving real estate, liens, or title issues.
+The Rock County Register of Deeds holds property records that may be relevant to civil disputes involving real estate, liens, or title issues.

 Rock County Family Court Records

-Family law matters in Rock County are handled by the Circuit Court’s family division.
-These cases encompass divorce, legal separation, child custody, child support, paternity, domestic abuse injunctions, and related proceedings.
+Family law matters are handled by the Circuit Court's family division and cover divorce, legal separation, child custody, child support, paternity, domestic abuse injunctions, and related proceedings.

 Common Family Court Case Types